 - Which differentiators have the biggest impact on customer satisfaction.

 About This Study

-The 2017 Car Buyer Journey, commissioned by Cox Automotive through IHS Automotive, was conducted to gain an understanding of consumer car-shopping behavior and perception of the dealer experience.
+The 2017 Car Buyer Journey, commissioned by Cox Automotive through IHS Markit, was conducted to gain an understanding of consumer car-shopping behavior and perception of the dealer experience.
 A total of 2,175 car buyers who purchased a vehicle within the 12 months prior to August 6, 2016 completed a survey.

 2017 Car Buyer Journey Study